-The dialog box "System Preferences" (see Fig. 23) shows the current system settings and enables you to change them.
+The dialog box "System Preferences" (see Fig. 34) shows the current system settings and enables you to change them.
 Some of the settings can be used as default values for setting up a measurement.
 You can modify all measurements using these defaults in a single step by changing the system settings.

-Fig. 23.
+Fig. 34.
 Dialog box "System Preferences".

-Three different views of the dialog box that correspond to different positions of the scroll bar located at the right side.
+Four different views of the dialog box that correspond to different positions of the scroll bar located at the right side.
+The upper views correspond to the power amplifiers, the lower ones to the power switches, respectively.

 Use the vertical direction keys to change the currently selected item.
 The selected item is highlighted by inverting the displayed characters.

-By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 23).
+By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 34).